 The craggy coast of Maine offers up all sorts of wide bays to explore in the day and cozy coves to anchor down in for the night.
 Even then, you can keep exploring by taking out one our small boats.
 It's our goal to explore Secret Maine: those spots and sights that you just can't see any other way.
 The Victory Chimes showing up makes any place special, but finding the tucked away secrets of Maine is part of our mission.

-We'll leave out into the island-dotted Penobscot Bay, and, from there can head north to Jericho Bay, Isle au Haut bay, Mt Desert Narrow, perhaps going ashore in an island town, as seen at the top of this page, like Stonington or south to Muscongus Bay, skirting the numerous, scenic working harbors and idyllic seaside towns.
+We'll leave out into the island-dotted Penobscot Bay, and, from there can head north to Blue Hill, Isle au Haut bay, Mt Desert Narrow, perhaps going ashore in an island town, as seen at the top of this page, like Stonington or south to Muscongus Bay, skirting the numerous, scenic working harbors and idyllic seaside towns.